-Water is playing a significant role in our survival.
-Starting from brushes our teeth, taking a bath in the morning water required to cooking and growing our daily foods, local business or industry, fire-fighting, municipal parks, public swimming pools, cooling of nuclear plants all need lots of water.
+Water plays a significant role in our survival.
+Starting from brushing our teeth, taking a bath in the morning, water required to cooking and grow our daily foods, local business or industry, fire-fighting, municipal parks, public swimming pools, and cooling of nuclear plants all need lots of water.

 Here we have shown a graphical presentation of daily water use for indoor purposes for better understanding.

-Whenever we required water, we use just pressing the water tap.
-However, are we think a while that from where the water comes?
-How much water usable for us?
-The primary sources of freshwater are our local lakes, rivers, streams, and or underground aquifers.
-However, due to environmental pollution and the continued drawdown of groundwater, freshwater sources become scarce.
+Whenever we require water, we use just pressing the water tap.
+However, are we thinking a while from where the water comes from?
+How much is water usable for us?
+The primary freshwater sources are our local lakes, rivers, streams, and or underground aquifers.
+However, freshwater sources have become scarce due to environmental pollution and the continued drawdown of groundwater.

 In research, the Conservancy scientist Brian Richter has shown that 2.7 billion people suffer from water scarcity every year for at least one month.

-So, its time comes to take a step to save our precious water.
-By using new high-end appliances like faucet head aerator, energy start dishwasher, or tankless water heater, you can contribute to conserve water, energy and reduce greenhouse emissions, thus save your monthly expenses.
+So, it’s time to take a step to save our precious water.
+By using new high-end appliances like faucet head aerators, energy start dishwashers, or tankless water heaters, you can conserve water and energy and reduce greenhouse emissions, thus saving your monthly expenses.